elondagan/Artificial_Intelligence/Planning---A*/README.md

 **Objection:**

-Take the role of the owner of a taxi business and manage the deliver of passengers to their destinations in the shortest time possible
+Take the role of the owner of a taxi business and manage the delivery of passengers to their destinations in the shortest time possible

 **Environment:**